34 Animals That Eat Other Animals With Pictures

 It is important to note that the giant panda’s digestive system is not designed for a meat-based diet, and they are not considered carnivorous animals.

-Despite their occasional consumption of other animals, the giant panda remains an iconic symbol of peace and conservation efforts worldwide.
+Despite occasionally eating other animals, the giant panda remains an iconic symbol of peace and conservation efforts worldwide.

 33. Cheetahs